neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/README.md

 > ❗️
 > Keep this section very brief.
 For the curious, a detailed explanation can be found in the
 > handout.

+### Learning to Use Dev Tools for CSS

+- [ ] Demonstrate how to select an element on the page using the "Inspect" tool.
+- [ ] Show how to open Dev Tools in different browsers (usually Cmd+Opt+I on Mac, Ctrl+Shift+I on Windows ).
+- [ ] Navigate to the 'Elements' tab to view the HTML structure and corresponding CSS.
+- [ ] Explain how the Dev Tools provide a live view of the CSS applied to each element.
+- [ ] Show how changes can be made 'on-the-fly' to test new styles.
+- [ ] Discuss the importance of copying working styles from Dev Tools back to the source code.

+> 💡 Dev Tools are an invaluable resource for debugging CSS.
+Encourage students to use Dev Tools to understand how CSS styles are applied and to tweak styles in real-time

 ### Demo CSS